Heterogeneous Knowledge Transfer in Video Emotion Recognition, Attribution and Summarization: Related work

 \subsection{Multi-Instance Learning}

-The knowledge transfer approach adopted in this work is related to multi-instance learning (MIL), which has been extensively studied in the machine learning community and utilized in other domains.
-We therefore briefly review related techniques in the following.
-MIL refers to \pl{recognition problems where each label is associated with a bag of instances, such as a bag of video frames}.
-It has been used in many problems, such as drug activity prediction \cite{dietterich1997mil} , speech recognition \cite{MIL_interspeech2009}, image retrieval and classification \cite{zhou2007}.
-The problem investigated in this work is intrinsically a multi-instance learning case as each video consists of many frame instances with possibly different emotions.
+The knowledge transfer approach adopted in this work is related to multi-instance learning (MIL), which has been extensively studied in the machine learning community.
+We hereby briefly review related techniques.
+MIL refers to recognition problems where each label is associated with a bag of instances, such as a bag of video frames, rather than one data instance per label in the traditional setting.
+Problem investigated in this work is intrinsically a multi-instance learning case as each video consists of many frame instances with possibly different emotions.

-There are basically two branches of MIL algorithms.
-In the first branch, many works attempted to enable single-instance supervised learning algorithms to be directly applicable to multi-instance feature bags.
-This branch includes most of the early works on MIL \cite{Multi-instance2013AI}, \cite{FG13} such as miSVM \cite{Andrews03supportvector}, MIBoosting \cite{MIBoosting}, Citation-kNN \cite{Wang:2000:SMP:645529.757771}, MI-Kernel \cite{Gartner02multi-instancekernels}, among others.
-These algorithms achieved satisfactory accuracies in several applications, but most of them can only handle small or moderate-sized data.
-In other words, they are computationally expensive and cannot be applied to deal with \pl{large-scale video data}.
+There are two main branches of MIL algorithms.
+The first branch attempts to enable ``single-instance'' supervised learning algorithms to be directly applicable to multi-instance feature bags.
+This branch includes most of early works on MIL \cite{Multi-instance2013AI}, \cite{FG13} such as miSVM \cite{Andrews03supportvector}, MIBoosting \cite{MIBoosting}, Citation-kNN \cite{Wang:2000:SMP:645529.757771}, MI-Kernel \cite{Gartner02multi-instancekernels}, among others \cite{Gu2016A,Gu2016Structural}.
+These algorithms achieve satisfactory results in several applications \cite{Ma2015Social,Wen2015A}, but most of them can only handle small or moderate-sized data.
+In other words, they are computationally expensive and cannot be applied to deal with large-scale datasets.